DeforaOS/libc/README.md

 also reducing the storage footprint.
 It is also useful during the development of programs intended to be portable across Operating Systems.

-libc is part of the DeforaOS Project, and distributed under the terms of the GNU General Public License, version 3 (GPLv3).
+libc is part of the DeforaOS Project, and distributed under the terms of the BSD license.

 Compiling libc